Bladder Cystitis Imaging

 Methicillin cystitis

-Methicillin cystitis occurs in approximately 12% patients undergoing treatment with the drug.
+Methicillin cystitis occurs in approximately 12% of patients who undergo treatment with this drug.
 Patients usually develop a hemorrhagic type of cystitis.
 This form of cystitis is a prime example of an allergic type of drug-induced cystitis.
 Similar reactions have been recorded with ticarcillin, disodium carbenicillin, and penicillin G potassium.

 Emphysematous cystitis